Alexandar123/leanpay/README.md

 1. Clone the project
 2. Build the Docker container with command - "mvn package dockerfile:build"
-3. run "docker-compose up" (docker-compose will do the work of bringing up both containers and supplying them with the configuration contained in docker-compose.yml)
+3. run "docker-compose up" in the root directory! (docker-compose will do the work of bringing up both containers and supplying them with the configuration contained in docker-compose.yml)
 4. Import postman collection and trigger API's
 5. Check the results in the database (recommendation to use the running "adminer" container to check the connection) - localhost:8080